TheryCN/ty-pi-paper/readme.txt

   * D/C    ->    22 (Physical, BCM: 25)
   * RES    ->    11 (Physical, BCM: 17)
   * BUSY   ->    18 (Physical, BCM: 24)

-  == How to use ==
-  1, install the Python libraries.
-  2, change the current directory to where the demo files located.
-  3, run the demo with:
-     python main.py

-  */